QEEK wasn't born

 Storm brought order to the chaos.

-Four lunatics armed with nothing but exhaustion and dangerous beliefs.
+Five lunatics armed with nothing but exhaustion and dangerous beliefs.

 QEEK = the tool we wished existed so we didn't have to hate our jobs quite so much.

-We're still tired.
+We're still tired

-We're still building.
+We're still building

-We're still convinced Palla is right about the parallel timelines.
+We're still convinced Palla is right about the parallel timelines

 More soon…